intersel/Blapy/README.md

 * gave up with AngularJS and other javascript frameworks to build web app... like me ;-)
 * wants to integrate json REST API with a simple approach without coding...
 * is starting with Javascript as big ajax things can be done with quite no js lines of code...
+* does not want to learn a Nth new framework to do websites...
 * wants to keep the application SEO compliant with google...

 # Why would I use that?!